Court battles could see energy users lose 25% of price cuts

 Energy price rises affected states differently

 It had also cracked down on union-dominated industries, cutting operating and maintenance costs in the Queensland, NSW and ACT networks by an average of 27 per cent.
-But the network firms including Jemena Gas, Ausgrid and Endeavour in NSW have taken the AER to court.
-A total of 10 electricity distributors in NSW, the ACT, South Australia and Victoria, and two gas distributors in NSW and the ACT have appealed the AER decisions to the Australian Competition Tribunal.
+But network firms including Jemena Gas, Ausgrid and Endeavour in NSW have taken the AER to court.
+A total of 10 electricity distributors in NSW, the ACT, South Australia and Victoria, and two gas distributors in NSW and the ACT have appealed the AER decision to the Australian Competition Tribunal.
 The NSW firms won a victory in the Federal Court which could partially reverse price cuts.

 About Leading Edge